eflows4hpc/datacatalog/README.md

 ## API-Server for the Data Catalog

-This is the API-server for the Data Catalog, which will provide the backend functionality.
+[This](apiserver/) part is the the API-server for the Data Catalog, which will provide the backend functionality.

 It is implemented via [fastAPI](https://fastapi.tiangolo.com/) and provides an api documentation via openAPI.